thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 Like [last year][last] this is a [pretty long post][understatement].
 It details what happened to me over the past year.

-This year had a some downs, but it luckily also had a lot of ups.
+This year had some downs, but luckily it also had a lot of ups.
+In the end I definitely came out on top, even though it looked bleak for a while!

+Let's see what happened:

 ---